Treatment algorithm

 Adverse effects of zonisamide include cognitive slowing, abdominal pain, nephrolithiasis, and weight loss.

-Safety of anticonvulsants in pregnancy must be taken into account when choosing a suitable drug.
-Topiramate may increase the risk of child neurodevelopmental disorders and has been associated with cleft lip and being small for gestational age.[52][68]
-Zonisamide has been associated with an increased risk of fetal growth restriction.[71]
+For women and girls of childbearing potential, safety of anticonvulsants in pregnancy must be taken into account when choosing a suitable drug.
+Topiramate may increase the risk of child neurodevelopmental disorders and has been associated with cleft lip and being small for gestational age.[52][53]
+Zonisamide has been associated with an increased risk of fetal growth restriction.[56]
 Levetiracetam has not been associated with an increased risk of major congenital malformations or an increased risk of neurodevelopmental disorders or delay.
-However, antenatal exposure to levetiracetam may be associated with an increased risk of ADHD.[72]
+However, antenatal exposure to levetiracetam may be associated with an increased risk of ADHD.[58]
+Folic acid supplementation is recommended preconceptionally and during pregnancy.[52]
 A specialist should be consulted for more guidance on the use of specific drugs in pregnancy.

 Primary options